 SSD or HDD?

 There are many ways to archive and retrieve data.
-In public comparisons, which medium is the safest and most suitable, whether SSD (Solid State Disc) or HDD (Hard Disk Drive), flash memory or USB, the cloud is indisputably in first place for long-term storage.
-Now, the cloud is not just some vapor-air mixture that floats above everything and absorbs data like a vacuum cleaner, but the cloud is a collection of servers at the heart of hard drives.
+In public comparisons, which medium is the safest and most suitable, whether SSD (Solid State Disc) or HDD (Hard Disc Drive), flash memory or USB, the cloud is indisputably in first place for long-term storage.
+Now, the cloud is not just any vapor-air mixture that floats above everything and soaks up data like a vacuum cleaner, but the cloud is a collection of servers at the heart of hard drives.
 Therefore, the comparison of hard drives with the cloud lags in the trade media a little.

 Due to the price per Terabyte but also the average life of the memory of 10 years, SSDs are only partially suitable for long-term storage.
 The actual use of SSDs is the fast loading of data such as operating systems or other information, they ensure a fast data transfer.
 Obviously, the SSD has displaced the classic HDD for the end user in many computers and peripherals, which is only half the story.
 The supposed transfer does not take place in all areas.
-Larger amounts of data are finding their way to the cloud or NAS storage systems today, which is nothing more than a collection of hard drives.
-In the discussion about the technical progress is not about balancing the solid state memory compared to the usual hard disks, but what roles the two storage media in the future will be awarded.
+Larger amounts of data are finding their way to the cloud or NAS storage systems today, which is nothing but a collection of hard drives.
+In the discussion about the technical progress is not about balancing the solid state memory compared to the usual hard disks, but what roles the two storage media will be awarded in the future.
 Each one has its own place.

 Demands on the drive increase

-The good old hard disk, tried and tested for decades, tirelessly in use, is an indispensable long-term storage medium.
+The good old hard drive, tried and tested for decades, tirelessly in use, is an essential long-term storage medium.
 The few hard disk drive manufacturers and their components, including the hard disk motor developer PM DM, are constantly evolving.
-The demands on the drive, which are already at the limit of what is technically feasible, continue to rise.
+The requirements for the drive, which are already at the limit of what is technically feasible, continue to rise.

-A new recording technology will further increase the capacity of hard disks in the coming years.
-Microwave Assisted Magnetic Recording (MAMR) is expected to result in storage capacities of up to 40 TByte in a single 3,5 inch drive in seven to eight years.
-Also, the technology HAMR (Heat-Assisted Magnetic Recording), which is being researched, provides for an enormous storage space on hard disks.
+A new recording technology should further increase the capacity of hard disks in the coming years.
+Microwave Assisted Magnetic Recording (MAMR) is expected to yield storage capacity of up to 40 TByte in a single 3,5 inch drive in seven to eight years.
+The technology HAMR (Heat-Assisted Magnetic Recording), which is being researched, also ensures an enormous storage space on hard disks.
 These disk types are primarily used as data storage for big data applications in servers rather than desktops.

 Data technology future

 For the engine development center PM DM in Villingen-Schwenningen, hard drive motors will remain one of the core businesses.
-Sooner or later, motors that meet the demanding requirements of the hard disk industry inevitably conquer other areas of application in which drives with a long service life and high precision are in demand.
+Sooner or later, motors that meet the demanding requirements of the hard disk industry inevitably conquer further applications in which drives with a long service life and high precision are in demand.